TRI-ML/stochastic_verification/README.md

 ## Analyzing The Bounds
-Comparing the tightness of the binomial bound we use to the Clopper-Pearson bound is done in the `binomial_CIs` repository (**LINK**).
+Comparing the tightness of the binomial bound we use to the Clopper-Pearson bound is done in the [`binomial_CIs`](https://github.com/TRI-ML/binomial_CIs) repository.
 Specifically, the notebook `tradeoff_table.ipynb` produces Figure 3 in the paper.

 Comparing the tightness of the CDF bound we use (based on the Kolmogorov-Smirnov test) to CDF bound from the DKW inequality is done in the **TODO** notebook.
 This notebook produces Figure 4 in the paper.